kbsecret/kbsecret.github.io/quickstart.md

 Once you have KBSecret [installed](installation), getting started is straightforward.

+## Terminology

+To get started, you'll need to know three terms as KBSecret uses them: *types*, *records*, and *sessions*.

+A *type* in KBSecret is a collection of fields and operations on those fields.
+For example, the `login` type might have two fields (a `username` and `password`), and operations to update those fields as necessary.

+A *record* in KBSecret is an instantiation of a *type*, meaning that its fields are bound to real values.
+For example, if `gmail` were a record of type `login`, its `username` might be bound to `alice` and its `password` might be bound to `hunter2`.

+A *session* in KBSecret is a collection of *records*.
+The session can be heterogeneous, meaning that multiple types of records can be present in it.
+Every session is associated with one or more Keybase users, the first of whom is always you.

+There are other concepts in KBSecret that you'll discover later (like generators), but these three are the only ones absolutely required to get started.

 ## Types

 First, let's see what kinds of records we can create: